nickduran/align-linguistic-alignment/README.md

 step-by-step walkthrough on how to use `align`.
 Below are descriptions of the current tutorials that can be found in the `examples` directory within this repository.
-If unfamiliar with Jupyter Notebooks, instructions for installing and running can be found here: http://jupyter.org/install
+If unfamiliar with Jupyter Notebooks, instructions for installing and running can be found here: http://jupyter.org/install.
+We recommend installing Jupyter using Anaconda.
+Anaconda is a widely-used Python data science platform that helps streamline workflows.
+A major advantage is that Anaconda also makes it easy to set up unique Python environments - which may be necessary to run `align` and the tutorials given `align` is currently optimized for Python 2.7.

 * **Jupyter Notebook 1: CHILDES**
     * This tutorial walks users through an analysis of conversations from a